 ||A date/time expression from which the date part is to be returned. date-expression must contain a value of type datepart.

 function returns the name of the specified part (such as the month "June") of a date/time value.
-The result is returned as a CHARACTER STRING.
-If the result is numeric (such as "23" for the day), it is still returned as a CHARACTER STRING.
+The result is returned as data type VARCHAR(20).
+If the result is numeric (such as "23" for the day), it is still returned as a VARCHAR(20) string.
 To return this information as an integer, use DATEPART

 .
 To return a string containing multiple date parts, use TO_DATE

 is provided for Sybase and Microsoft SQL Server compatibility.